koknat/callGraph/README.md

         -fullPath                  By default, the script strips off the path name of the input file(s).
                                    This option prevents that behavior.

-        -writeSubsetCode <file>    Create an output source file which includes only the subroutines included in the graph.
+        -writeSubsetCode <file>    Create an output source code file which includes only the functions included in the graph.
-                                   This can be useful when trying to comprehend a large set of legacy code.
+                                   This can be useful when trying to comprehend a large legacy code.

+        -ymlOut <file>             Create an output YAML file which describes the following for each function:
+                                       * which functions call it
+                                       * which functions it calls This can be useful to create your own automation or custom formatting

         -verbose                   Provides 2 additional functionalities: